FloeFoxon/FloeFoxon.github.io/README.md

 ### Presentations

+**Foxon, F.** (2024).
+Artificial neural network for hoax cryptogram identification.
+Oral presentation at the 7th International Conference on Historical Cryptology *HistoCrypt*.
+Oxford. [https://youtu.be/CYPkLXjKTmk](https://youtu.be/CYPkLXjKTmk)

 **Foxon, F.**, Niaura, R. (2024).
 Methods Used by US Adults to Stop Smoking Cigarettes, 2020–2022.
 Poster presentation at the *Society for Research on Nicotine and Tobacco (SRNT)* Conference.
 Edinburgh. [https://doi.org/10.31219/osf.io/2yuw4](https://doi.org/10.31219/osf.io/2yuw4)

 **Foxon, F.** (2023).
 Updated Population-Level Counterfactual Trend Modelling to Examine the Relationship between Smoking Prevalence and E-Cigarette Use among US Adults and Adolescents.
 Poster presentation at the *Society for Research on Nicotine and Tobacco Europe (SRNT-E)* Conference.
 London. [https://doi.org/10.31219/osf.io/rknxp](https://osf.io/rknxp)